siddharthtiwari-03/UnSQL/Readme.md

 ### Session Manager

-`SessionManager` is a class that can be used to create an instance of a `session` object, which provides various *asynchronous* methods (as an interface) to manage the lifecycle of a persistent (reusable) instance of a MySQL `transaction` across multiple query executions. `SessionManager` becomes extremely important in cases where multiple inter-linked queries are executed in a chained fashion, one after the other and a mechanism to control all transactions at once if any one of them fails is required.
+`SessionManager` is a class that can be used to create an instance of a `session` object, which provides various *asynchronous* methods (as an interface) to manage the lifecycle of a persistent (reusable) instance of a `transaction` across multiple query executions. `SessionManager` becomes extremely important in cases where multiple inter-linked queries are executed in a chained fashion, one after the other and a mechanism to control all transactions at once if any one of them fails is required.
 Each lifecycle method is explained below:

 | Method     | Description                                                     |
 | ---------- | --------------------------------------------------------------- |